Skip to content

 Each preset defines two patterns:

-• Data tags -- variable placeholders like a recipient's name or email
+• Data tags -- variable merge tags like a recipient's name or email

 • Logic tags -- control flow statements like conditionals and loops